 These headphones do not have a base/dock.
 If you want a versatile headset with a base that you can also use wired check out the SteelSeries Arctis 7.

 The JBL E45BT have a great wireless range.
 They reached up to 49ft when the Bluetooth source was obstructed and almost 165ft in direct line-of-sight.
 This should be more than enough for most use cases and office environments and will be a decent option if you have a fixed source like a TV or PC.

 These headphones like most Bluetooth headsets will not be ideal for watching movies.
-If you need to watch a lot of video content, then use them wired, since they have practically no latency with the audio cable.
+They have a bit less latency than the E55BT but If you need to watch a lot of video content, then use them wired, since they have practically no latency with the audio cable.

 In the box